orbeon/orbeon-forms-doc/form-runner/link-embed/securing.md

 ### Using HTTPS

+#### Introduction

 The connection between the embedding API and Form Runner uses HTTP or HTTPS.
 As in all cases with HTTP/HTTPS, it is better to use HTTPS so that the connection cannot be snooped on and so that the client knows it is connecting to the desired endpoint.

+#### Client setup

 To enable HTTPS, just use a URL starting with `https://` in the `form-runner-url` parameter in `web.xml`.

+#### Server setup

-The server or container on which Form Runner runs must have a proper SSL certificate installed.
+The server or container on which Form Runner runs must have a proper SSL certificate installed and listen on the standard HTTPS port (443), unless a port is explicitly set by the client.

 ### Using BASIC authentication